Code-Cornelius/CorAI/docs/how_to_use_a_venv.md

 ```

 2. ### Activate the virtual environment
-To activate the environment, check the command here: https://docs.python.org/3/
+To activate the environment, check the command [here][docs].
-library/venv.html.
 On unix systems using bash or zsh it is the following command:
 ```commandline
 source name_of_your_environment/bin/activate
 ```